wikimedia/mediawiki/resources/lib/codex-icons/README.md

 [section about icons on the documentation website](https://doc.wikimedia.org/codex/main/icons/overview.html).

 ## Building the icons
-You will need to build the icons in this package in order to be able to build the `codex` and `codex-docs` packages, and to run their development modes.
+You will need to build the icons in this package to be able to build the `codex` and `codex-docs` packages, and to run their development modes.
 To build the icons, run `npm run build` in the `packages/codex-icons` directory (or run `npm run -w @wikimedia/codex-icons build` in the root directory).